13222093/Bekal-bangsa/BACKEND_ARCHITECTURE.md

 ## 2. Folder Structure Explained

-We recently refactored the "God Object" `services.py` into a clean `services/` package.
+We recently refactored `services.py` which has too many rows of code, into a clean `services/` package.

 ```text
 backend/